- Kwashiorkor is a life-threatening and debilitating form of malnutrition. It’s caused by a lack of protein in the diet.

 Kwashiorkor can be corrected by eating more protein and more calories overall, especially if treatment is started early.

 You may first be given more calories in the form of carbohydrates, sugars, and fats.
-Once these calories provide energy, you are given foods with proteins.
-Foods must be introduced and calories should be increased slowly because you have been without proper nutrition for a long period, and your body may need to adjust to the increased intake.
+Once these calories provide energy, you will be given foods with proteins.
+Foods must be introduced and calories should be increased slowly because you have been without proper nutrition for a long period.
+Your body may need to adjust to the increased intake.

-Your doctor will also recommend vitamin and mineral supplements.
+Your doctor will also recommend long-term vitamin and mineral supplementation to your diet.

 Even with treatment, children who have had kwashiorkor may never reach their full growth and height potential.
-If treatment comes too late, a child may have permanent physical and mental problems.
+If treatment comes too late, a child may have permanent physical and mental disabilities.

 The condition can be prevented by making sure you eat enough calories and protein-rich foods.
-The Centers for Disease Control and Prevention (CDC) recommends that 10 to 35 percent of a person’s daily calories come from protein (CDC).
+Dietary guidelines from the Institute of Medicine recommend that 10 to 35 percent of adults’ daily calories come from protein.
+Five to 20 percent of young children’s and 10 to 30 percent of older children and teenagers’ daily calories should come from protein.